CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 if reset is a devil, revert is an angel.
 It re-apply commits from history not be removing commits till we reach it, but by creating a new commit with the changes of the previous commit, keeping the history intact with no change.
 Revert may create conflicts, resolve them as well

 ## Diffs
-`git diff` shows you the diff between anything that can be mentioned (files, commit)
+`git diff` shows you the diff between anything that can be mentioned (files, commitish)

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8